 If Under Range (6) is returned, the measured signal is below the expected input level.

 If Uncalibrated Due to Temperature (19) is returned, the temperature in the test set has changed by \pm 10° C or more since the last calibration and should be calibrated again.
-See "Measurement calibration" on page 221.
+See "Measurement Calibration Indicator values" on page 105.